WEEK 14 - Molding and Casting

 3. Prepared and adapted the 3D model in Fusion 360 to create a positive master mold.

-6. Generated the G-code in Aspire for CNC Router machining.
+5. Generated and saved the CAM files for CNC Router machining.

-7. Machined the mold using a CNC Router and a 6 mm milling bit.
+6. Machined the mold using a CNC Router and a 6 mm End Mill.

-9. Sanded the mold manually to improve the surface finish.
+7. Sanded and sealed the CNC mold to improve the surface finish.

-12. Poured the silicone slowly into the CNC-machined master mold.
+8. Prepared and poured the silicone into the CNC-machined master mold.

 2. Cat Design and Digital Preparation for CNC Machining

 The individual mold was developed from a kitten face relief model.
-The original geometry was downloaded from Printables as a reference model: Cat Face model.
+The original geometry was downloaded from Printables: Cat Face model.
 After downloading the file, I imported and prepared it in Autodesk Fusion 360.

 Design Step Description

-Original model reference The kitten face model was downloaded from Printables: Cat Face model.
+Original model reference The kitten face model was downloaded from Printables.

-Software used Autodesk Fusion 360 was used for the 3D design preparation.
-Aspire was used for the CAM process and G-code generation.
+Software used Autodesk Fusion 360 for design preparation and Aspire for CAM.

-Base creation The cat relief was positioned on a rectangular solid base to create a machinable master.
+Base creation The cat relief was positioned on a rectangular base to create a machinable master.

-Containment walls Walls were added around the relief to define the mold limits and create a containment area for the silicone.
+Containment walls Walls were added around the relief to define the mold limits and hold the silicone.

 Design Evidence in Fusion 360